 - 6.1.6 It is important to recognise that the minerals extraction industry has evolved significantly in recent years, with higher industry standards now reducing the relative impact of minerals development.
 Whilst these changes are positive, the impacts of minerals development can be significant and long lasting.
 Given National Parks have the highest status of environmental protection, minerals development on Dartmoor must meet the highest environmental standards.
 Where periodic reviews of conditions (Review of Old Minerals Permission (ROMP) applications) provide the opportunity to further reduce the impact of operations, the highest environmental standards would also be sought where this does not affect the asset value or viability of the operation. - 6.1.7 Dartmoor's landscape is characterised by the exploitation of its natural resources through history.
 This includes a legacy of historic minerals workings such as tin streaming, granite quarrying, and mining of metals, which now form part of Dartmoor's historic landscape character.
 Historic minerals sites can often offer opportunities for new commercial uses, recreation or habitat restoration as well as gradual reclamation by flora and fauna and return to a more natural state. - 6.1.8 Minerals sites which are no longer in use should therefore be the subject of a restoration and aftercare strategy which identifies the most appropriate use for that site.
 That afteruse will be depend upon a number of factors, including the location of the site and surrounding land uses, its scale and form, its hydrology, and risks relating to stability or contamination.
+Restoration also provides opportunities to deliver substantial environmental betterment, particularly habitat restoration, which should be pursued where appropriate.
+Some of the National Park's most special and sensitive habitats have established in old quarry workings.

-Strategic Policy 6.2 (1) Minimising the Impact of Minerals Operations
+Strategic Policy 6.2 (2) Minimising the Impact of Minerals Operations